 By Deeli from Richland, WA

 I am a volunteer reader for a radio reading service for the blind.
 The service provides free of charge radios, which only receive the service broadcasts of the local newspapers, best selling books, magazines and even the Sunday comics and the grocery ads.
 Broadcasts are 24/7.
-This service is available in the Western NY area, and there are other such services in other areas.

 I know in Virginia, we have an awesome program called Hands On Greater Richmond.
 It is a volunteer database full of opportunities for kids and adults to give their time, learn something new, meet new people and to earn volunteer credit hours towards their graduation goals!